 New students email their course selections to their assigned guidance counsellor; however, before courses can be approved and finalized, the guidance department must receive year-end June report cards and/or a transcript from the student's previous school.
 It is recommended that these be sent to TCS as early as possible.
 Detailed instructions for course selection are provided to families at the time of enrolment.
-Please be aware that guidance counsellors are only available until June 23 and after August 21, 2023.
+It is important that students coming from an Ontario school submit the OSR (Ontario Student Record) transfer request form with their other admissions documents.
+Please be aware that guidance counsellors are only available until June 24 and after August 19, 2024.